-The sensitivity of estimates of the labor-market price of risk to equation specification has been noted by many authors, including Black et al. (2003), Hintermann et al. (2010), Leigh (1995), and Mrozek and Taylor (2002).
-Failure to control for either worker or job characteristics that are correlated with job risk will render estimates of the coefficient $\gamma_0$ biased and inconsistent.
-Estimates are especially sensitive to inclusion of dummy variables for occupation and industry and to inclusion of nonfatal job risk and replacement of wages through workers' compensation programs (e.g., Viscusi 2004).
-Occupation dummies are often included in equation (1) to proxy job characteristics, which, apart from injury risk, are seldom included in compensating wage studies.
-Interindustry wage differentials may occur for reasons unrelated to job risk-for example, because of differences in capital-labor ratios (Krueger and Summers 1988)-suggesting that industry dummies should be included in hedonic wage equations.
+3.1.2.
+Sensitivity to equation specification and omitted variables.
+The sensitivity of estimates of the labor market price of risk to equation specification has been noted by many authors, including Leigh (1995), Mrozek & Taylor (2002), Black et al. (2003), and Hintermann et al. (2010).
+Failure to control for either worker or job characteristics that are correlated with job risk will make estimates of the coefficient γ_0 biased and inconsistent.
+Estimates are especially sensitive to the inclusion of dummy variables for occupation and industry and to the inclusion of nonfatal job risk and replacement of wages through workers' compensation programs (e.g., Viscusi 2004).
+Occupation dummies are often included in Equation 1 to proxy job characteristics, which, apart from injury risk, are seldom included in compensating wage studies.
+Interindustry wage differentials may occur for reasons unrelated to job risk-for example, because of differences in capital-labor ratios (Krueger & Summers 1988)-suggesting that industry dummies should be included in hedonic wage equations.